Federica-Martinelli/20598/README.md

     *  __abi_v2.json__: TO BE COMPLETED
     *  __bytecode_v2.json__: TO BE COMPLETED
 3. File __Contributors_Information.txt__: File which contains the daily tasks carried out by the team to complete the project
-4. File __PDF (CAMBIARE NOME)__: File which contains the presentation/report which explains our project in a more complete way
+4. File __NGOs_Fintech.pdf__: File which contains the presentation/report which explains our project in a more complete way